PotOfCoffee2Go/tw5-pocket-io/wikis/twtalk/tiddlers/docs-docs-talk-writeup.md

 ---

-I decided to take a different approach from the  [SQLite MWS project](https://talk.tiddlywiki.org/t/announcing-the-multiwikiserver-plugin/9033)  to store and access TW Mult Wikis.
-Instead, decided to use the existing TiddlyWiki codebase built up over the years.
-The main goal is to integrate multiple wikis into a single system which works with existing single file and 'server' edition wikis. ( 'server' edition wikis are also called ['TiddlyWiki on Nodejs'](https://tiddlywiki.com/static/TiddlyWiki%2520on%2520Node.js.html) - from now on will call ['Webserver'](https://tiddlywiki.com/static/WebServer.html)).
+I decided to take a different approach from the  [SQLite MWS project](https://talk.tiddlywiki.org/t/announcing-the-multiwikiserver-plugin/9033)  to store and access multiple TW wikis.
+The main goal is to integrate multiple wikis into a single system which works with existing single file and 'server' edition wikis. ( 'server' edition wikis are also called ['TiddlyWiki on Nodejs'](https://tiddlywiki.com/static/TiddlyWiki%2520on%2520Node.js.html) and ['Webserver'](https://tiddlywiki.com/static/WebServer.html)  - from now on will call use 'Webserver').

 Requirements of the system:

 1. Operating System independent
 2. Tolerant of TiddlyWiki and external package release updates
-3. Server-side JavaScript code is developed, stored, and dynamically loaded on startup from TW wikis
+3. Server-side JavaScript code is developed, stored, and loaded from TW wikis
 4. The server is centered on a Node.js environment with access to all wikis in the network
-5. Resolve issues arising from facing the 'simple' implementation of TW Webserver with the web
+5. Webserver instances present the system to client-side users
+6. [Express]() proxy servers allow additional server functionality
+7. Secondary WebSocket connection for client-to-client and out-of-band access to server

 ## Operating System independent
 Due to operating system inconsistencies when  spawning processes - the system can not depend on multiple child processes to perform server side worker tasks as there are subtle differences  when spawning child processes between MS, Mac, and Linux.
 Thus all tasks must be performed in a single [Node.js event loop](https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick) - or [Node.js controlled worker threads](https://nodejs.org/api/worker_threads.html).
 Basically, let Node.js handle all tasks ([promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)) - activating threads as it deems necessary.